ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 Check the progress in the AWS CloudFormation console and wait until the stack is CREATE COMPLETE.
 Click on the "Outputs" Tab and copy the value of the EC2URL Public DNS

-## Prepare AWS EC2 Hyperledger Fabric Peer Node and Enroll Identity
+## Prepare AWS EC2 Hyperledger Fabric Client Node and Enroll Identity
 You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance" from
 your AWS EC2 Instance tagged "hyperledger-fabric-console.
 You can use the aws cli to get the ec2url
 to make it easier.